 Certainly, these findings should give us food for thought as we move towards 2018.

 So, how does your church compare with these findings?
 What areas are you ‘above average’, and what areas are you ‘below the curve?’
-Consider my FREE Church Health Assessment as a tool to identify how healthy your church is as you head towards a new year, with all the opportunities and challenges 2018 may bring.
+Consider my Strategic Planning services as a tool to identify how healthy your church is as you head towards a new year, with all the opportunities and challenges 2018 may bring.